ujihisa/okta-scim-beta/README.md

     start_index -= 1
     query = query.offset(start_index).limit(count)

-If you are wondering why his code subtracts "1" from the `startIndex`, it is because because `startIndex` is a [1-indexed](https://tools.ietf.org/html/rfc7644#section-3.4.2) and the OFFSET statement is [0-indexed](http://www.postgresql.org/docs/8.0/static/queries-limit.html).
+Note: This code subtracts "1" from the
+`startIndex`, because because `startIndex` is a [1-indexed](https://tools.ietf.org/html/rfc7644#section-3.4.2) and the OFFSET statement is [0-indexed](http://www.postgresql.org/docs/8.0/static/queries-limit.html).

 For more details pagination on a SCIM 2.0 endpoint, see [section 3.4.2.4](https://tools.ietf.org/html/rfc7644#section-3.4.2.4)